 Symptoms and Signs of Relapsing Fever

-Because the tick feeds transiently and painlessly at night and does not remain attached for a long time, most patients do not report a history of tick bite but may report an overnight exposure to caves or rustic dwellings.
+Because the soft ticks of the genus Ornithodoros feed transiently and painlessly at night and do not remain attached for a long time, most patients do not report a history of tick bite but may report an overnight exposure to caves or rustic dwellings.

 When present, louse infestation is usually obvious.